awmc000/csci460-final-review/FinalReview.md

 How many acknowledgements are pending?
 Will receiver acknowledge a frame if it arrives with a sequence number 1?
 Give the rationale of your answers.
 15 points

+From the sender window:
+- All sequence numbers but 5 can be sent.
+- At the beginning, the out of range sequence number would have been 15.
+- So the window must have been advanced 6 times $\equiv$ 6 ACKs received.
+- This advance happens when ACK is received.
+So ACK must have been received for frames with SEQ numbers 0, 1, 2, 3, 4, 5.
+- Acknowledgements are pending for 9 frames (15 in window - 6 acked).

+From the receiver window:
+- Expecting sequence number 6 only.
+That means sequence numbers [0,  5]
+have been received.
+At least 6 frames have been received.
+- Sequence number 1 is not in the receiver window, so it would not be accepted.

 ## Explain how p-persistent CSMA/CD multiple access protocol works.
 15 points

 - When an adapter has a frame to send, it first senses the channel.